Vaporized hydrogen peroxide: Application

 VHP is produced from a solution of liquid H2O2 and water, by generators specifically designed for the purpose.
 These generators initially dehumidify the ambient air, then produce VHP by passing aqueous hydrogen peroxide over a vaporizer, and circulate the vapor at a programmed concentration in the air, typically from 140 ppm to 1400 ppm, depending on the infectious agent to be cleared.
 By comparison, a concentration of 75 ppm is considered to be "Immediately Dangerous to Life or Health" in humans.
-After the VHP has circulated in the enclosed space for a pre-defined period of time, it is circulated back through the generator, where it is broken down into water and oxygen by a catalytic converter, until concentrations of VHP fall to safe levels (typically <1 ppm).
+After the VHP has circulated in the enclosed space for a pre-defined period, it is circulated back through the generator, where it is broken down into water and oxygen by a catalytic converter until concentrations of VHP fall to safe levels (typically <1 ppm).
 Alternatively, the VHP is vented to the outside air, in cases where recapturing of the VHP is not needed.

 Use in hospitals

-Vaporized hydrogen peroxide has been investigated as an airborne disinfectant and infection control measure for hospitals and has been shown to reduce incidence of nosocomial infections from a number of pathogens.
-Clostridium difficile associated disease, VRE and MRSA are all associated with environmental contamination.
+Vaporized hydrogen peroxide has been investigated as an airborne disinfectant and infection control measure for hospitals and has been shown to reduce incidence of nosocomial infections from several pathogens.
+Clostridioides difficile associated disease, VRE and MRSA are all associated with environmental contamination.
 H2O2 vapor has been used in hospitals to eradicate causal agents, e.g., antibiotic-resistant Klebsiella pneumoniae, from the environment and prevent infection of subsequent patients.